+We have conducted extensive experiments on both indoor and outdoor scenes.
 We first demonstrate our system on indoor scenes with controlled lighting.
-Figure 11 row 1 shows four frames captured by our system of a girl drinking coffee while reading.
+Figure 14 row 1 shows four frames captured by our system of a girl drinking coffee while reading.
 The coffee cup in the scene is textureless and very smooth.
-Our fast CBU scheme, however, still preserves the disparity edges, as shown in Figure 11 row 1.
+Our fast CBU scheme, however, still preserves the disparity edges, as shown in Figure 14 row 1.
 We then dynamically change the depth of the focal plane: column (a) and column (d) focus on the front of the table, column (b) focuses on the girl, and column (c) focuses on the background.
 Notice how the blur varies and the in-focus regions fade into the out-of-focus regions.

-Figure 11 row 2 displays a scene of a girl moving a toy car on a table.
+Figure 14 row 2 displays a scene of a girl moving a toy car on a table.
 The surface of the car is specular, and the background and car have similar colors, making it challenging to prevent the disparity of the background from merging with the disparity of the car.
 Moreover, the motion of the car is towards the camera, causing the body of the car to have several different disparities.
 This makes labeling each pixel using stereo correspondence methods even more difficult.
 Nevertheless, our algorithm preserves the edges of the car when it is in focus and correctly blurs portions of the scene outside of the focal plane.
 Our system performs well indoors because the background distance is often limited, therefore allowing one baseline to produce accurate disparity labels for the entire scene.
 In addition, artificially lit indoor scenes with diffuse walls and surfaces tend to have moderate dynamic range and have few poorly lit or saturated regions.